goodchar/CNN-based_SATD/README.md

 2, other_metrics refers to the metrics we do not include in our paper;

-3, techinical_debt_dataset refers to the dataset we used;
+3, technical_debt_dataset refers to the dataset we used;

 4, 700patterns refers to the patterns we summarized;